zubairjammu786/codeeditor/README.md

-# ZubairOS Code Editor
+# ZubairJammu Code Editor

-ZubairOS Code Editor is a simple web-based code editor built using the Ace editor library.
+ZubairJammu Code Editor is a simple web-based code editor built using the Ace editor library.
 It allows users to write and edit code in various programming languages with syntax highlighting and other useful features.
 [Try it online](https://zubairjammu786.github.io/codeeditor/)
 ## Features

 - Language selection for syntax highlighting.